 You don’t have to be an enthusiastic bird watcher to enjoy a visit to this glorious, bracing outpost of Anglesey; you’ll soon be playing the time-honoured game of spot-the-puffin or one of the rare breeding pair of choughs among the colonies of guillemots and razorbills clinging to the cliffs at South Stack.

-Situated on the shore of the Menai Strait, this National Trust house dates back to the 18th century.
-It houses a military museum, an Australian arboretum and an exhibition of Rex Whistler paintings from the 1930s.
+Situated on the shore of the Menai Strait, Plas Newydd House & Gardens dates back to the 18th century.
+Now managed by the National Trust, it houses a military museum, an Australian arboretum and an exhibition of Rex Whistler paintings from the 1930s.
 Whether he played games of Frisbee Golf in the Dairy Wood during breaks is not known, but that option is now available to visitors.

-The last great castle built, but never completed, under Edward I in the 13th century is Beaumaris.
+The last great castle built, but never completed, under Edward I in the 13th century is Beaumariis Castle.
 It’s designated as a World Heritage Site and all of its innovations remain for all to wonder at the devilish imagination and detail that went into its construction.

 Anglesey Farmers' Market